biojppm/rapidyaml/README.md

 ```

 Please note that you should not rely on this particular structure; the above
-definitions are given only to provide an idea on how the tree is structured.
+definitions are given only to provide an idea on how the tree is organized.
 To access and modify node properties, please use the APIs provided through
-the Tree (low-level) or the NodeRef (high-level) classes.
+the `Tree` (low-level) or the `NodeRef` (high-level) classes.

 You may have noticed above the use of a `csubstr` class.
 This class is
 defined in another library, [c4core](https://github.com/biojppm/c4core),